Bayswater, New Zealand: O'Neill's Point Cemetery

-O'Neill’s Point Cemetery is located at 122 Bayswater Avenue.
+O'Neill's Point Cemetery is located at 122 Bayswater Avenue.
 It was opened in 1891 and named after James F. O'Neill.
 The cemetery contains the official war graves of 41 men who served in the New Zealand forces, as well as one man who served with the UK forces during World War I and who died before September 1, 1921.
 Several World War I graves (returned soldiers and soldiers who died of the flu and other causes at the nearby Narrow Neck army camp) can be found here.

 Takapuna Boating Club

 The Takapuna Boating Club was established in Bayswater in 1914 at O'Neill's Point.
 The old Panmure tannery building was shipped across the harbour in pieces to be reconstructed as their clubhouse in 1923.
-It was used in the 1960's before the club relocated to a new clubhouse on Takapuna Beach.
+It was used in the 1960s before the club relocated to a new clubhouse on Takapuna Beach.
 Since then, the building has fallen into disrepair despite its heritage listing status.